BDC Hamburger Icon

 Incorporate the following valuable strategies and tools into your sales process to help earn repeat business and support your customer retention goals.

-The first step in boosting customer retention is knowing your churn rate – the rate at which customers leave your website and stop buying from you.
+The first step in boosting customer retention is knowing your churn rate — the rate at which customers stop doing business with your company.
 Your churn rate can tell you what’s not working in your customer engagement strategies.
-Understanding this number can help you anticipate changes in your bottom line and make strategy adjustments to keep customers more engaged and happier.
+Closely monitoring this number can help you pinpoint where in the customer journey disengagement is occurring and adjust your strategy — for example, by improving customer service or personalizing customer outreach — to keep customers engaged and happy.

 The right customer relationship management (CRM) software supports and enables customer retention by helping you track customer behavior over time.
-It can tell you about customer purchase patterns and product usage, and alert you when they stop buying from your business.
-You can also track customer service interactions to understand their frustrations and issues.
+It can tell you about customers’ purchase patterns and product usage and alert you when they stop buying from your business.
+You can also track customer service interactions to understand customers’ frustrations and issues.

 These key customer behavior variables are warning signals that you might lose a customer, allowing you to intervene and potentially save the account.
 Once you have a clear idea of your customers’ behavior patterns, you can determine if you’re on the right track or if your customer experience strategies need an overhaul.

-• Providing a centralized database of customer information
+• Access a centralized database of customer information

-• Storing details like purchase history, customer feedback and returns
+• Store customer details, like purchase history, feedback and returns

-• Monitoring customer interactions with your support team
+• Monitor customer interactions with your support team

-• Showing real-time data insights via CRM reports
+• Access real-time data insights via CRM reports

-The best CRM software can help you understand when customers are at risk of leaving, giving you a chance to communicate and win them back.
+The best CRM software can help you understand when customers are at risk of leaving, which gives you a chance to communicate, address their issues and win them back.

-Integrate one of the best email marketing software solutions with your CRM to do the following:
+When you integrate one of the best email marketing software solutions with your CRM platform, you gain the insights and power to do the following:

-• Send targeted emails to customers at risk of leaving.
+• Send targeted emails to customers who are at risk of leaving

-• Offer at-risk customers discounts on abandoned products, free trials or other perks.
+• Offer at-risk customers discounts on abandoned e-commerce shopping cart products

 CRM and email marketing services make it easier than ever to personalize your communications so customers feel prioritized and important.
 CRM systems store data about purchases, customer preferences and customer support history.
 You can leverage this data to launch email marketing campaigns with timely and personalized content for customers, including subject lines that address them by name.
 Customers are more likely to pay attention when they see a personal touch in marketing communications.